 A fade hairstyle looks good on pretty much everyone.
-That’s not to say that the same exact fade looks good on every single head.
-Rather, for every single head out there, a perfect fade awaits.
-Not only that—there’s also a perfect bald fade haircut for everyone, in which the fade goes all the way down to the skin before disappearing entirely.
+That’s not to say that the same exact fade looks good on every single head: Rather, for every single head out there, a perfect fade awaits.
+Not only that—there’s also an ideal bald fade haircut for everyone, in which the fade goes all the way down to the skin before disappearing entirely.

 The skin fade (as it’s also commonly called) can be applied to nearly any hairstyle.
-You can wear your hair long up top, and fade it anywhere on the sides—high, medium, low–as it grades into the beard or bare cheeks.
-Alternatively, you could rock short hair up top, then combine it with a skin fade at different heights on the sides.
-There’s a bald fade haircut that looks perfect on you—you just may not know it yet.
+You can wear your hair long up top and fade it anywhere on the sides—high, medium, low—as it grades into the beard or bare cheeks.
+Alternatively, you could rock short hair up top, then combine it with a skin fade at your desired side height.
+There’s a bald fade haircut that you're sure to love—you just may not know it yet.

-However, your barber probably knows best, and some visual inspiration may help give you some ideas before your next appointment.
-So, have a look at the 26 bald fade haircuts below—all different takes on the same technique.
-We asked two barbers to share their thoughts on the looks: Darius Davie, a barber and the expert grooming voice behind Groom Guy, as well as Emmanuel Garcia, a barber in NYC.
+While your barber probably knows best and you should talk to them to plan the best cut, some visual inspiration may help give you some ideas before your next appointment.
+So, have a look at the 23 bald fade haircuts below—all different takes on the same technique.
+We asked two barbers to share their thoughts on the looks: Darius Davie, a barber and the expert grooming voice behind Groom Guy, and Emmanuel Garcia, a barber in NYC.
 Here’s what they had to say about each one.

 Meet the Expert

 - Darius Davie is a barber and the expert grooming voice behind Groom Guy.

 - Emmanuel Garcia is a barber in NYC.

 "A water-based pomade will keep those baby hairs in place, and will add nice shine on the shaved sides," Davie says.
 Try the Hanz de Fuko Two Ton Pomade ($18).